diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-05-15-how-i-plan-to-be-able-to-retire-at-35.md

 <figure>
     <a href="/assets/img/retirement-post/relaxed.webp"><img src="/assets/img/retirement-post/relaxed.webp"></a>
-    <figcaption style="text-align: center">Source: <a href="https://giphy.com/gifs/vulture-3o6vY59s91hWsxASYM" target="_blank">Giphy</a></figcaption>
+    <figcaption style="text-align: center">Source: <a href="https://giphy.com/gifs/relax-florida-hammock-7Je6xJ0kPxUORZSvv8" target="_blank">Giphy</a></figcaption>
 </figure>

 With the increase in the retirement age and a growing elderly population in most developed countries, the pension system of most developed countries is under big pressure.
-With the planned decrease of the real value of pensions in most countries, it seems certain that if someone wants to keep their quality of life in retirement, they must save money by their means.
+With the planned decrease of the real value of pensions in most countries, it seems certain that if someone wants to keep their quality of life after retirement, they must save money by their means.
 Besides, a retirement plan also allows you to plan an early retirement, or at least to reach financial independence.

 An early retirement means you can retire before retirement age and live off the return of your investments, doing minimal work.
 It means to focus on what you want, without being tied to a job.
 It means to do whatever you want without money holding you back.
 Do you want to spend a year traveling?
 You can do it.
-Do you want to spend a year doing a course that you would like to learn?
+Do you want to spend a year doing a course?
 Do you want to learn an instrument?
 Or spend more time with your family?
 You can have time to do all that once you are financially independent.

-If you like your job and want to keep working, that's also no problem.
-Just because you reached financial independence, it does not mean that you must stop working.
+If you like your job and want to keep working, that's also not a problem.
+Just because you've reached financial independence, it does not mean that you must stop working.

 ----
 ## Setting your goal